-Are people who are rich smarter than you?
+Are people who are rich smarter than poor people?

-I grew up thinking that rich people were smarter than me.
+I grew up thinking that rich people were smarter than poor people.
 It’s hard to remember why I thought this way.
 After all, my parents sure didn’t drill the thought into me, but school and television very well may have.

 When I was in middle school, one of my teachers had this poster on his wall:

-I am sure that had something to do with it…After all, I bought a Porsche with a Masters Degree!
+I am sure that had something to do with the belief that rich people are smarter than poor people..After all, I bought a Porsche with a Masters Degree!

 Either way, not much has changed to this day: many people actually believe that rich people are a heck of a lot smarter than the rest of us.

-There is some evidence to support this.
+There is some evidence to support that rich people are smarter than poor people.
 If you check out the US Census Bureau stats regarding education and income, you will find that the higher degree that one attains, the more money the person will make.

 However, those that earn the most are not always the richest.
 If you have read my blog (and others like it) long enough, you are convinced that someone can make 300k a year and spend 301k, therefore not attaining wealth…ever.
 Someone earning 40k who spends only 30k a year will create a positive net worth over time that is enviable to most.